lucthienbinh/lucthienbinh/README.md

 ## Heyo buddy :sunglasses:!
 How are you doing?
-I am Binh Luc and welcome to my awesome place!
+I am Binh Luc and its good to see you here!
 About me :point_down::
 - **Software developer**
 - **Blockchain developer**